AshkanSaboori/GettingAndCleaningDataCourseProject/README.md

 Additional information on the dataset and how the data cleaning was performed are brought in the codebook file available in this repository.
 Also, the final and tidy dataset is provided as **tidyData.txt** in the repository.

+**A short description on the project steps and R code has been provided in the codebook file**.